maytees/shelf/README.md

 ### Running a command

 > [!TIP]
-> If a command is saved with an environment variable, the variable\_
+> If a command is saved with an environment variable, the
 > variable will be evaluated when you run the command.
 If you wish to
 > evaluate the variable when you stack the command, use your shell's
 > method of entering variables as plain strings.
 For example in zsh